stevechanieee/-5-OpenSSL_Versioning/README.md

 ## Bundled OpenSSL versions ##

-Various Github commentators/contributors have noted, such as on 10 August 2015, that bundled OpenSSL versions may be out of date.
+Various Github commentators/contributors have noted, such as on 10 August 2015, that various bundled OpenSSL versions may be out of date.

 *Source: https://github.com/docker/compose/issues/1834*